jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Data Locality
 .notes All algorithms are dominated by that - you have to send data somewhere to have an operation performed on it, and then you have to send it back to where it can be used.
-The key thing with spatial is that data that is required together is located together.
+(Martin: The key thing with spatial is that data that is required together is located together.
 This is especially important for what fields are required in a structure.
 C preserves structure order but Java does not.
 The best designs for Java/Scala are to make sure your object design is very cohesive so fields are in the appropriate objects.
 With one client I got a 20% performance boost just by focusing on good cohesive design and measuring after.
-Adjacent line cache fetching can help with this but also has an impact of false sharing.
+Adjacent line cache fetching can help with this but also has an impact of false sharing.)

 * Spatial - reused over and over in a loop, data accessed in small regions
 * Temporal - high probability it will be reused before long